What if this is just the beginning?

 Terrance understood better than his team what this journey is all about.
 He knew he was just getting started.

-This final module helps us look beyond the “program’s end” to imagining a “long walk together.”
+These final two modules help us look beyond the “program’s end” to imagining a “long walk together”:

 • What if this is this just the beginning of our relationship with our resurrecting friend?